MakeSchool-Tutorials/Habitual-Swift4/P01-Main-View/content.md

 # Getting Down to Business

 I know that was a lot of setup to check if everything was working.
 It was important to make sure you had wired everything up correctly before moving on.
-It would be much harder later on, once there is a bunch of code, to try and figure out why it might not be working.